-To proclaim the gospel of Jesus Christ, to the glory of God, to build up believers in their faith and to lead people to faith in Christ.
+Our broadcasting policy is first and foremost to proclaim the gospel of Jesus Christ, and to the glory of God.
+To build up believers in their faith, and to lead people to faith in Christ.

-The full counsel of God must be proclaimed, and the emphasis must be placed on the victory of Jesus Christ through His death on the cross, His resurrection, His ascension and His second coming.
+The full counsel of God is proclaimed.
+We place emphasis on the victory of Jesus Christ through His death on the cross.
+His resurrection, His ascension. and His second coming.

-Should an unbiblical viewpoint be posed, the general spirit and trend of the programme should so reflect the Word that the Biblical viewpoint finds acceptance among the listeners.
+Should an unbiblical opinion be posed, the general spirit and trend of the programme should so reflect the Word that the Biblical viewpoint finds acceptance among listeners.

-Radio Pulpit does not grant opportunities to churches per se.
+Radio Cape Pulpit does not grant opportunities to churches per se.
 It invites individuals with presentation abilities, from various churches, to present or take part in programmes.
 No proselytising is allowed.
-All presenters must endorse Radio Pulpit’s Statement of Faith.
-Radio Pulpit will not take part in, nor enhance church specific rituals and dogma.
+All presenters must endorse our Statement of Faith.
+The station will not take part in, nor enhance church specific rituals and dogma.

 The programme content must reflect the broad spectrum of the listenership.

-Only funds for Radio Pulpit may be requested during broadcasts.
+Only funds for Radio Cape Pulpit may be requested during broadcasts.

-We recognise that South Africa is a multi-religious country where freedom of worship is guaranteed as a constitutional right.
+Our broadcasting policy recognises that South Africa is a multi-religious country.
+Freedom of worship is guaranteed as a constitutional right.
 While the right of other religious groups to propagate their convictions is respected, the timeless, unchangeable truth of the gospel, as declared in Scripture, must be proclaimed with conviction.
 Destructive criticism of other religions is not allowed.

-Radio Pulpit is committed to be relevant, and may cover these issues in designated programmes.
-All the above will be done under the guidance of the MD, or his/her delegate.
-Theological and religious issues of lesser controversy over which Christians may differ, must be handled with sensitivity.
-The MD or his/her delegate may refer these matters to the TAC for advice.
+Radio Cape Pulpit is committed to being relevant and may cover these issues in designated programmes.
+All the above will be done under the guidance of the MD or his/her delegate.
+Theological and religious matters of lesser controversy over which Christians may differ must be handled with sensitivity.
+The MD or his/her representative may refer these matters to the TAC for advice.
 The propagating of party – political viewpoints is inadmissible.

 The music played may consist of different styles and presentations.
-Two absolute requirements are insisted upon for vocal music: The content must be consistent with Scripture (free interpretation).
-The words must be clearly audible.
+We insist upon two absolute requirements for vocal music.
+The content must be consistent with Scripture (free interpretation).
+The words must be audible.

-Radio Pulpit reserves the right to use its own discretion in the choice and editing of all programmes, according to its Broadcasting Policy and Statement of Faith.
+Radio Cape Pulpit reserves the right to use its discretion in the choice and editing of all programmes according to its Broadcasting Policy and Statement of Faith.
 The Chief Executive Officer’s decision is final.